MichaelUgwuO/Materials-Engineering-Presentation/README.md

 ## Acknowledgments

-Prepared by Ugwu Michael Ogochukwu as part of a group project, this document includes references to external sources for further information on the selected material and its applications.
+Prepared by Michael Ugwu as the final project of the semester, this document includes references to external sources for further information on the selected material and its applications.

 ---